oceanprotocol/aquarius/README.md

 ## For Aquarius API Users

-The Ocean Protocol docs site has [documentation about the Aquarius API](https://docs.oceanprotocol.com/references/aquarius/).
-Note that it shows the docs for the version currently deployed with the Nile Testnet.
-To get documentation for other versions, there is a "past versions" link at the top of the page.
+[Here](https://docs.oceanprotocol.com/references/aquarius/) is API documentation.
+It shows docs for the version currently deployed with the Nile Testnet.
+For other versions, see "past versions" link at the top of the page.

 If you have Aquarius running locally, you can find API documentation at [http://localhost:5000/api/v1/docs](http://localhost:5000/api/v1/docs) or maybe